ChrisBaconWork/spacegame/README.md

 A or D to move sidewards.
 Space to fire.

+You can change the framerate and resolution by amending `settings.json`.

 ## Assets

 I shamelessly stole the "assets" from google.
 I created the music using an online synthesizer.